Last Update: 7th May 2025

 - The BIGGER one has more... really, is there NO end..?

-We learn more as we review different manufacturers.
-The trend is BSI sensors and more megapixels.
+We learn more as we review manufacturers.
+The trend is large BSI sensors and more megapixels.
 One of the more intriguing areas of R&D is the physical design of the pixel (XT-5).
 Another critical aspect of sensor design is firmware replacing control wiring.
-This reduces pixel control wiring and the sensor's noise floor.
-For example, sensor manufacturers place "lens elements" over each pixel to improve the optical efficiency of the sensor or firmware to reduce the image noise associated with more pixels.
-Olympus used firmware to boost the EM1 II's noise performance (+1/3EV).
+This reduces pixel control wiring and the noise floor of the sensor.
+For instance, sensor manufacturers place "lens elements" over each pixel to improve the optical efficiency of the pixel or firmware to reduce the image noise associated with more pixels.
+Olympus used firmware to boost the EM1 II's noise performance (+1/3 EV).

-- AST is the Absolute Sensitivity Threshold
+- AST is the sensor's Absolute Sensitivity Threshold

-- Image sensors saturate when fully exposed
+- Image sensors saturate when normally exposed

-- Sensor saturation and SNR are important
+- Sensor saturation and SNR are critical elements

 Figure 3.
 The above illustration gives more accurate reasons why image sensors are different.

-What is the Size and Capture Theory?
+What is the "Size and Capture" Theory?

 - The pixel area of each pixel in the EM1 III is 224% larger than the Pentax QS-1.